A Theoretical and Empirical Comparison of Gradient Approximations in Derivative-Free Optimization: Gradient Approximations and Sampling

-Let us compare the sampling radius $\sigma$ and the number of samples $N$ with those used by forward finite differences and interpolation to guarantee \eqref{eq:theta_cond}.
-For FFD the upper bound on $\sigma$ is $\frac{ \theta \|\nabla f({x})\|}{\sqrt{n}L}$, which is $\Omega(\sqrt{n})$ times larger than the one derived for GSG.
-However, this is natural because the expected length of $\sigma u$ where $u\sim \mathcal{N}({0},I)$ is approximately $\sqrt{n}\sigma$; in other words, in expectation the sample points evaluated by GSG have the same distance to $x$ as the sample points evaluated by FFD.

 The bound for the number of samples for GSG is larger than those required by FFD and interpolation, since the latter are fixed at $n$, although both scale linearly in $n$.
 Moreover, the dependence of $N$ on $\delta$ is high.
 However, this bound is derived as an upper bound, and hence in order to verify that GSG indeed requires a large number of samples to satisfy \eqref{eq:theta_cond} we need to establish the lower bound on $N$.
 In what follows we show that linear scaling of $N$ with respect to $n$ is necessary to guarantee that \eqref{eq:theta_cond} is satisfied.
 The dependence on $\delta$ is likely to be too pessimistic and is an artifact of using Chebychev's inequality.
 In the next section we analyze a method that estimates gradients using samples uniformly distributed on a sphere, and for which we obtain better dependence on $\delta$ but still linear scaling with $n$.
-Note, also, that the dependence of the lower bound for $\| \nabla \phi(x)\|$ on $\epsilon_f$ is larger by a factor of $\sqrt{n}$ in the GSG case when compared to the FFD case, unless GSG is applied with $N$ of the order of $n^2$.
+Note, also, that the dependence of the lower bound for $\| \nabla \phi(x)\|$ on $n$ in the GSG case is larger by a factor of $\sqrt{n}$ as compared to the FFD case

 We now derive the analogous bounds on $N$ and $\sigma$ for the case when $g(x)$ is calculated via \eqref{eq:cGSG}.
 To ensure \eqref{eq:theta_cond}, with probability $1-\delta$, using Theorem \ref{thm:prob_bnd_smoothed} we want the following to hold